Enhance Your Complexion with Milk and Honey Skin Care

 For extra nourishing, massage a few drops of Rosehip Seed oil into your skin while it’s still damp.

 Rosa canina, also known as the “dog rose,” is a 5-petaled species of rose common in Ireland.
-It creates the beautiful hedgerows covered white and pink flowers that are seen throughout Ireland.(4) Its hips are cold-pressed to produce the skin-nourishing rosehip seed oil.
+It creates the beautiful hedgerows covered white and pink flowers that are seen throughout Ireland.(4) Its hips are cold-pressed to produce the skin-nourishing Rosehip Seed oil.

 ⭐️Milk and Honey Skin Care Scrub Recipe